akshaykumarbedre/Intelligent-Inventory-Management-System-/README.md

 **How to run this app?**

 Code is written in Python 3.7.
-If you don't have python installed on your system, click here https://www.python.org/downloads/ to install.
+If you don't have python installed on your system, click here https://www.python.org/downloads/ to install.<br>
-Create virtual environment: conda create -n myenv python=3.7 Activate the environment: conda activate myenv
+Create virtual environment: conda create -n myenv python=3.7.<br>
+Activate the environment: conda activate myenv.<br>
-Install the packages: pip install -r requirements.txt Run the app: python application.py
+Install the packages: pip install -r requirements.txt<br>
+Run the app: python application.py